 Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates.
 In periods when the USD declines in value as compared to the foreign currencies in which we incur expenses, our foreign-currency based expenses increase when translated into United States dollars.
 Although substantially all of our sales are denominated in United States dollars, future fluctuations in the value of the USD may affect the price competitiveness of our products outside the United States.
 Our most significant foreign currency exposure is due to non-functional currency denominated monetary assets, primarily currencies denominated in other than their functional currency.
-These non-functional currency denominated monetary assets are subject to re-measurement which may create fluctuations in other expense, net, a component in our consolidated statement of operations and in the fair value of the assets in the consolidated balance sheets.
-As of June 30, 2023, the effect of a hypothetical 10% unfavorable change in exchange rates on currencies denominated in other than their functional currency would result in a potential loss in future earnings in our consolidated statement of operations and a reduction in the fair value of the assets of approximately \$42 thousand.
+These non-functional currency denominated monetary assets, primarily currencies denominated in our consolidated statement of operations and in the fair value of the assets in the consolidated balance sheets.
+As of June 30, 2023, the effect of a hypothetical 10% unfavorable change in exchange rates on currencies denominated in other than their functional currency sould result in a potential loss in future earnings in our consolidated statement of operations and a reduction in the fair value of the assets of approximately \$42 thousand.